bids-standard/bids-specification/src/modality-specific-files/eye-tracking.md

 -->
 {{ MACROS___make_sidecar_table("eyetrack.EyeTrackingRequired") }}

-Note that `StimulusPresentation.ScreenSize`,
+Note that the following fields from `*_events.json` files are REQUIRED as they are considered essential in eye-tracking data analysis:
-`StimulusPresentation.ScreenResolution` and `StimulusPresentation.ScreenDistance`
+- `StimulusPresentation.ScreenSize`,
-from `*_events.json` files
+- `StimulusPresentation.ScreenResolution`,
-are REQUIRED as they are considered essential in eye-tracking data analysis.
+- `StimulusPresentation.ScreenDistance`.

 #### Recommended fields